Stay in touch

 OA Book Usage Data Trust

-July 2022-June 2025 Sponsored by the Mellon Foundation This project aims to formalize the Data Trust effort’s community-governance mechanisms, quantify data trust participation benefits in terms of an ROI, and understand the full operational costs related to international data space
+Project: Advancing to Launch by Developing IDS Governance Building Blocks July 2022-June 2025 Sponsored by the Mellon Foundation, this project aims to formalize the Data Trust effort’s community-governance mechanisms, quantify data trust participation benefits in terms of an ROI, and

 How-to-Advocacy